chernolabs/scX/README.md

 <details><summary> <h3>  Fields </h3> </summary><blockquote>

+In a similar way to the previous subsection, in "Field" you can explore how the value of one or more numerical variables changes as a function of another variable, either numerical or categorical.
+You can make different types of plots such as: Distribution Plots, Heatmaps, Dotplots and StackedViolins.

 <img src="/images/fields.gif" width="100%" />

 </blockquote></details>
 </blockquote></details>

 ##  Visual Tools

+In the "Visual Tools" section, different plots can be obtained to explore in more depth different aspects of the single-cell experiment data, such as how the expression of a given set of genes varies at different levels of a feature or to recognise a set of cells of interest within an embedding.

 <details><summary> <h3> Violin by Partition </h3>  </summary><blockquote>

+By selecting a set of genes of interest, a set of ViolinPlots can be obtained for each gene showing its expression at different levels of a feature.
+These plots can be divided according to the levels of another categorical feature.

 <img src="/images/violins.gif" width="100%" />